NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 produced by stereo, one can use ``point2dem`` with the ``--orthoimage`` option, with the point cloud after alignment and the ``L`` image before alignment.
 See :numref:`point2dem` for the description of this option and an example.
+If the alignment was done with the DEM produced from a triangulated point cloud, it can be applied with ``pc_align`` to the point cloud and then continue as above.

 .. _visualising: